 By creating a general timeline, I can see how best to break the novel into digestible chunks and where each of the standards I identified in step 2 would best fit.

-Step 5: Map Your Unit Plan
+Step 5: Map Your Unit Plan for the Perfect Novel Study

-I, personally, advocate that you focus on one comprehension skill each day.
+I personally advocate that you focus on one comprehension skill each day.

 Instead, I'd prefer to ask them ONE question that really gets them to apply the comprehension strategy and their own thoughts and ideas to better understand the text.

-When I conduct a novel study, this format allows me to provide more targeted instruction and focus on building mastery versus surface-level.
+When I conduct a novel study, this format allows me to provide more targeted instruction and focus on building mastery versus surface level.
 My experience has been that it makes it easier for students to take that skill and apply it later.

 Selecting Comprehension Skills